tiffanyadu/vue-todo-app/README.md

-# vue-bulletin-board
+# vue-todo-app
-This is a bulletin board application created with Vue.js.
+Getting familiar with Vue.js by building a good old to-do app!